DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - approve the patches: after successful testing, patches are approved for deployment; it’s common to use Change Management as part of the approval process
     - deploy the patches: after testing and approval, deploy the patches; many orgs use automated methods to deploy patches, via third-party or the software vendor
     - verify that patches are deployed: regularly test and audit systems to ensure they remain patched
-- **Vulnerability Management**: regularly identifying vulns, evaluating them, and taking steps to mitigate risks associated with them
+- 📁**Vulnerability Management**: regularly identifying vulns, evaluating them, and taking steps to mitigate risks associated with them.
+Vulnerability Management are activities necessary to identify, assess, prioritize, and remediate information systems weaknesses
     - it isn’t possible to eliminate risks, and it isn’t possible to eliminate all vulnerabilities
     - a vuln managment program helps ensure that an org is regularly evaluating vulns and mitigating those that represent the greatest risk
     - one of the most common vulnerabilities within an org is an unpatched system, and so a vuln management program will often work in conjunction with a patch management program